 Quit Browsing Pinterest

-I have high hopes of being one of those amazingly, crafty moms, but the truth is…I will never be here.
-While I spurts of creativity, crafts seriously stress me out.
+I have high hopes of being one of those amazingly, crafty moms, but the truth is…I will never be her.
+While I have spurts of creativity, crafts seriously stress me out.
 I love the look of homemade projects and I even love the idea of doing them, but it really isn’t me.
 I had to quit browsing Pinterest because it was stressing me out and making me doubt my ability as a homeschool mom.
 I kept seeing all the wonderful projects that “good homeschool moms” were doing and I felt like was failing my children.
 However, I have learned that not every homeschool mom is the same, and therefore every homeschool is different.
 My daughters still love to be creative and I do allow them to have that freedom, but within parameters and with some structure that doesn’t stress me out.